MizanRbf/subnestic-client/README.md

 ## ✨ Key Features

-Currently, two official plugins are available:
-- Firebase Authentication (Login, Register, Logout)
+-  Authentication System:
+User registration, login, logout using Firebase Authentication with context-based auth management.
-- Protected Routes using React Router v7
+- Protected Routes:
+Route guarding using custom PrivateRoute and AuthContext.
-- Dynamic Box Details with parameter-based routing
+- Subscription Box Service:
+Dynamic rendering of box details using subscription_box.json.
-- Review Submission & Display
+- User Reviews & Testimonials:
+Users can submit reviews, and testimonial sliders are displayed using local data.
+- Order History with Local Storage:
-- Order History stored locally
+Order data is stored and retrieved locally from the browser using a custom Storage.js module.
-- Interactive Toasts via React Toastify
+- Structured Routing & Layouts:
+Organized routes with AuthLayout and RootLayout using React Router v7.
+- Data Visualization:
+Charts rendered using ReChart.jsx.
+- FNewsletter Subscription:
+Integrated newsletter component with submission handling.
-- Responsive & Mobile Friendly Design using TailwindCSS & DaisyUI
+- Responsive UI:
+Built using Tailwind CSS and DaisyUI, fully mobile-friendly and accessible.
-- Fast builds with Vite
+- Fast Development with Vite:
+Modern build tool ensures quick dev experience and optimized builds.

 ---